Title 202 | Chapter 007 | Regulation 801REG

 An individual desiring initial certification as an Associate Medical Director shall:(a)

-Be a physician that meets the requirements of section 1 of this administrative regulation or hold a current, unrestricted license to practice medicine in Kentucky as a nurse practitioner (NP) or physician assistant (PA);(b)
+Be a physician who meets the requirements of Section 1 of this administrative regulation or holds a current, unrestricted license to practice medicine in Kentucky as a nurse practitioner (NP) or physician assistant (PA);(b)

-Successfully complete the board-approved Kentucky EMS State Medical Director Introduction Course;(c)
+Successfully complete the board-approved Kentucky EMS Medical Director Introduction Course;(c)

 Hold and maintain current provider certification in:1.